Dragon Ride L’Etape Wales by le Tour de France

 The first day of the Tour takes in a route along and across the Gower peninsula.
 It features some stunning views across the south Wales coast, particularly at the feed station in Rhossili.
 The route heads south from the Stadium to the main route along the coast featuring the famous Mumbles coastline.
 From there we turn in land past Langland Bay and then down to Caswell Bay.
 We then traverse across to Oxwich where there are a series of narrow lanes to navigate.
 We then head west to the tip of the peninsula at Rhossili where the feed station is based at the Causeway Café of the Worms Head Hotel.
 Having re-fuelled we head back up the hill from Rhossili and head north to Burry Green and then back east across the peninsula and its varied landscapes before heading back to Swansea.

-The final day of the inaugural Dragon Tour is of course the famous Dragon Ride.
-Now in its 13th year, the Ride incorporates 4 distances from the legendary Dragon Devil, a 300km epic introduced to an intrepid 500 riders in 2014 that includes some of the most stunning terrain imaginable as well as treacherous climbs up the Devils’s Elbow and Devil’s Staircase, to the Gran Fondo, Medio Fondo and Macmillan 100 options which provide stern and stunning tests of riding through the Brecon Beacons.
-The Dragon Ride starts and finishes at Margam Park near Port Talbot and Dragon Tour riders can select their option below.
+The final day of the inaugural Dragon Tour is of course the famous Dragon Ride L’Etape Wales by Le Tour de France.
+Now in its 13th year, the Ride incorporates 4 distances from the legendary Dragon Devil, a 300km epic introduced to an intrepid 500 riders in 2014 that includes some of the most beautiful landscapes imaginable as well as challenging climbs up the Devil’s Elbow and Devil’s Staircase, to the Gran Fondo, Medio Fondo and Macmillan 100 options which provide stern and stunning tests of riding through the Brecon Beacons.
+The Dragon Ride starts and finishes at Margam Park near Port Talbot.

 Cyclosport (18/8/2015): Click here